-Amy Margolies is the Assistant Director of the Career Development at the SPD.
-In this
+Amy Margolies is the Assistant Director of Career Development programs at SPD.
+In

-position, she is responsible for researches new programmatic opportunities.
-Amy develops,
+this position, she is responsible for researching new programmatic opportunities.

-plans, and implements professional development and/or Corporate and Contract Training.
+Amy develops, plans, and implements professional development and/or corporate and

-Amy overseeing daily operations of the unit including program scheduling, registration,
+contract training.
+Amy oversees daily operations of the unit including program scheduling,

 and financial tracking.